The list of Kosher & Jewish style Restaurants in Paris

 Addresse : 10 Rue Berryer, 75008 Paris, located in a beautiful central arrondissement of Paris

-Chef Ruben Sarfati interpreted in his own way of a friendly place where you can eat very good health Glatt kosher meat, with a healthy diversied sides as well and good wine !
-They speak english too!
+Chef Ruben Sarfati interpreted in his own way of a friendly place where you can eat delicious & healthy Glatt kosher meat, with a diversied side salad as well as good French Kosher wine.

 2 – Restaurant Kavod